A rewilding autumnal journey in the spectacular Scottish Highlands.

 Day 1: After arrival and introductions we enjoy our first meal together before an after-dinner presentation setting the scene for our adventure.

-We look for golden eagles, red deer and mountain hares in a remote Highland and discover the regenerating landscape of the acclaimed Glenfeshie estate.
+We look for golden eagles, red deer and mountain hares in a remote Highland glen and discover the regenerating landscape of the spectacular Glenfeshie estate.
 We explore the rich Caledonian Forest of Glen Affric with its mesmerising views across sparkling lochs and watch red squirrels scampering and pine martens foraging from a local hide.
 One of the season’s most impressive sights can be salmon leaping up challenging waterfalls as they migrate to their natal rivers to spawn.

 This retreat will be an immersive experience set against stunning autumnal landscapes and amazing wildlife, interspersed with thought-provoking discussions across a broad spectrum of rewilding topics.

 Day 7: We say our farewells after breakfast on Friday morning.